torbsd/torbsd.github.io/porting-pets.md

 This is a list of some of those applications.
 Most have not been ported to any of the BSDs.
 Some probably *shouldn't* be ported to the BSDs or any other sane operating system.
 But this list is an attempt to summarize the applications and provide relevant information for any *BSD developer interested in reviewing or porting them.

+The listed information should be considered a guide but should be confirmed due to our mistakes or changes.
+Please use the [web site's "issues" page for any edits](https://github.com/torbsd/torbsd.github.io/issues/)

 tool-name
 : short-descr
 : www-site